Diageo (LON:DGE) Given a GBX 4,500 Price Target by JPMorgan Chase & Co. Analysts

-Diageo (LON:DGE – Get Rating) received a GBX 4,500 ($54.87) price target from investment analysts at JPMorgan Chase & Co. in a note issued to investors on Thursday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s price objective indicates a potential upside of 20.22% from the stock’s previous close.
+JPMorgan Chase & Co. set a GBX 4,500 ($55.21) price objective on Diageo (LON:DGE – Get Rating) in a report issued on Wednesday morning, Borsen Zeitung reports.

-A number of other research analysts have also commented on DGE.
-Barclays set a GBX 5,430 ($66.21) price objective on shares of Diageo in a research note on Monday, October 24th.
-Berenberg Bank set a GBX 4,160 ($50.73) price objective on shares of Diageo in a research note on Wednesday, August 17th.
-Deutsche Bank Aktiengesellschaft restated a “sell” rating and issued a GBX 3,350 ($40.85) price objective on shares of Diageo in a research note on Friday, October 7th.
-The Goldman Sachs Group set a GBX 4,800 ($58.53) price objective on shares of Diageo in a research note on Wednesday.
-Finally, Credit Suisse Group reiterated an “outperform” rating and set a GBX 4,550 ($55.48) price target on shares of Diageo in a research note on Wednesday, October 12th.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of GBX 4,166 ($50.80).
+Several other brokerages have also issued reports on DGE.
+Sanford C. Bernstein set a GBX 3,950 ($48.46) price objective on shares of Diageo in a report on Wednesday, October 12th.
+Deutsche Bank Aktiengesellschaft restated a sell rating and issued a GBX 3,350 ($41.10) price objective on shares of Diageo in a report on Friday, October 7th.
+Credit Suisse Group restated an outperform rating and issued a GBX 4,550 ($55.82) price objective on shares of Diageo in a report on Wednesday, October 12th.
+Barclays set a GBX 5,010 ($61.46) price objective on shares of Diageo in a report on Tuesday.
+Finally, Jefferies Financial Group set a GBX 4,300 ($52.75) price target on shares of Diageo in a research note on Thursday, December 8th.
+Two analysts have rated the stock with a sell rating, two have issued a hold rating and four have given a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of Hold and a consensus target price of GBX 4,125.33 ($50.61).

 About Diageo